Our vision

 Partnership, collaboration & capacity-building

-We put great value on impactful community and industry engagement.
-We have extensive networks grounded in co-creation, transparency and cooperation.
-We bring the same approach to embedding our research discoveries into our undergraduate, postgraduate and professional development education.
-We are committed to help build a workforce of engaged, supported and connected allied health ‘clinician scientists’.
+We place great value on impactful, transparent, community and industry engagement.
+We have extensive networks grounded in co-creation and cooperation.
+We embed our research discoveries into our undergraduate, postgraduate and professional development education, ensuring the development of highly skilled clinicians.
+We are committed to building a workforce of engaged, supported and connected allied health ‘clinician scientists’.